 This is perhaps the easiest way to track the effectiveness of your marketing campaign.
 For instance, if an average site visitor converts at 3% but visitors coming from a UTM link are converting at 6%, you know that your campaign is working out.

 Take accounting into social metrics while analysing your content growth

 If you are mainly focused on social media then it becomes even more essential to have a social media content marketing analytics tool.
 Tools like Hootsuite, Google Analytics, UTM Parameters, Brandwatch etc, can help you create and share performance reports with anyone to figure out what is working and what’s not.
 It helps you strengthen your content marketing strategy at the macro and micro levels.

-Social media content marketing analytics can answer the following questions:
+Social media content marketing analysis can answer the following questions:

 - Is it worth it to keep posting on Pinterest?

 - What were your top LinkedIn Posts this year?